Photo Source:

 In the late 1500s, the Mongols were introduced to Tibetan Buddhism, and most Mongols converted to Buddhism at that time.
 By 1900, more than half of Mongolia's males were serving as priests in Buddhist monasteries.
 However, as a result of an anti-religious movement launched by the Marxist government in the 1930s, about three-quarters of the Dariganga became either non-religious or atheists.

 Today, a number of Dariganga have returned to the beliefs of their forefathers.
-Shamans are once again called upon to cure the sick or alleviate evil spirits through divination, oracles, and astrology.
 A combination of Buddhism and shamanism has survived, especially among the elderly.
-Obos, heaps of stones thought to be inhabited by local spirits, can still be seen on almost every hilltop.
+The Yeguzer Khatagtyn Monastery is the focal point of Buddhism in the Dariganga homeland.
+Likewise, shamans are once again called upon to cure the sick or alleviate evil spirits through divination, oracles and astrology.
+On many hilltops one can see obos, heaps of stones thought to be inhabited by local spirits.

 Pray that God's church in Mongolia would grow in deeper discipleship and greater missions vision.

-Pray for freedom from alcoholism, violence, and divorce.
+Pray for freedom from alcoholism, violence, and divorce for the peoples of Mongolia.